CCNY Science Facilities

 Science Division Facilities

 With a major investment of more than a quarter billion dollars from the State of New York, the construction of world-class science research facilities is underway at the CCNY campus.
-Two new science research buildings – one for The City College of New York science research program and a CUNY-wide Advanced Science Research Center that will serve scientists from throughout the City University system – will yield nearly 400,000 square feet for state-of-the-art laboratories and offices, imaging facilities, Electron Microscopy vivarium, as well as a café and lecture hall.
-Together with the adjacent New York Structural Biology Center, the buildings will form a research hub that will provide outstanding opportunities for faculty and science students.
+Two new science research buildings – The CCNY Center for Discovery and Innovation for CCNY's science research program and the CUNY-wide Advanced Science Research Center -- serve scientists from throughout the City University system.
+These centers yield nearly 400,000 square feet for state-of-the-art laboratories and offices, imaging facilities, Electron Microscopy vivarium, as well as a café and lecture hall.
+Together with the adjacent New York Structural Biology Center, the buildings form a research hub that will provide outstanding opportunities for faculty and science students.

 Currently, most of the research facilities of the Science division are located in the 360,000 sq. ft.
 Robert E. Marshak Science Building.
 The construction of a new vivarium adjacent to the building is near completion.
 The Marshak building has undergone major renovation of its structural and HVAC systems.